smartcontractkit/solana-prediction-game/README.md

 # Solana Prediction Game

 This Project utilizes [On-Chain Chainlink Price Feeds](https://docs.chain.link/solana/overview) to demostrate how to build a simple Prediction Game using Solana.
-This project works on both Solana Mainnet Beta & Devnet.
+This project works on both Solana Devnet and Testnet.

+> :warning: **Disclaimer**: The code used in sample application comes from Chainlink community members and has not been audited.
+The Chainlink team disclaims and shall have no liability with respect to any loss, malfunction, or any other result of its deployment.
+By electing to deploy this template you hereby acknowledge and agree to the above.

 [Explore the docs »](https://github.com/smartcontractkit/solana-prediction-game)